 Construction Project Updates

-Phase 2 is wrapping up work on the glass canopy lighting, the main street area and the tennant building (home of Nanny Belle's, The Senate and Tahona Kitchen & Bar).
-Phase 3 work has begun.
+Phase 2 is wrapping up work on the glass canopy lighting and the main street area.
+Phase 3 work continues.
 Read More About Phase 3

-Malsbary Road Improvements - This project includes connecting Malsbary Road to Kenwood Road at Aldine Drive with a new traffic signal and a roundabout at Alliance Road.
+Malsbary Road Improvements - This project includes connecting Malsbary Road to Kenwood Road at Aldine Drive with a new traffic signal and a roundabout at Alliance Road and is being performed by Sunesis Construction Company.
 This will allow traffic to travel from Kenwood Road through to Reed Hartman Highway and Carver Road.
 Road Closure and Project Information

-Malsbary & Cooper Road Connector - This project includes connecting Malsbary Road through to Cooper Road between Hospice and the new IEL building.
+Malsbary & Cooper Road Connector - This project was awarded to Tri-State Concrete Construction and includes connecting Malsbary Road through to Cooper Road between Hospice and the new IEL building.
 This new road will connect directly into the Muncipal and Safety Center and the Recreation Center with the entrance at the Recreation Center near the electronic message sign closing.
-The entrance near the pool will remain open.

-Downtown Streetscape, Phase 4 - This project continues with sidewalk, new street lights and landscaping on the east side of Kenwood Road from Cooper Road to Catalpa Creek Drive and the remainder of Hunt Road dependent on the completion of the 4900 Apartment complex.
+Downtown Streetscape, Phase 4 - This project was awarded to Prus Construction Company and continues with sidewalk, new street lights and landscaping on the east side of Kenwood Road from Cooper Road to Catalpa Creek Drive and the remainder of Hunt Road dependent on the completion of the 4900 Apartment complex.

-The City's 2017 Paving Program is scheduled to be bid at the end of February and presented to City Council for award at the March 9 council session.
+The City's 2017 Paving Program was awarded to R.A.
+Miller Construction Company.
 This year's program will include these streets: Grove Avenue, Bell Avenue, Meyers Lane, Bomark Court, Carpenter's Green, Carpenter's Run, Tiffany Ridge Lane, Tiffany Hill Court, Deerfield Road and the Ronald Reagan connector roads.
 If budget allows, there are alternates which will include Aldine Drive and Anderson Way.

 The City continues its efforts to provide connectivity between neighborhoods and businesses to frequent destinations around Blue Ash (Parks, Recreation Center, Municipal and Safety Center, Downtown, Golf Course, etc).
-The 2017 Program will include constructing a new sidewalk on Cooper Road from Waxwing Drive to Oakhurst Court.
+The 2017 Program will include constructing a new sidewalk on Cooper Road from Waxwing Drive to Oakhurst Court by Advanced Contractor's and Estimators.
+Sidewalk will also be installed by Tri-State Concrete Construction on Hunt Road from Victor Avenue to Hunter's Creek Drive and on Plainfield Road from Locust Lane to the entrance of 4131 Cooper Road.
 There will also be numerous sidewalk replacements throughout the City in Chimney Hill, Peppermill and Sycamore Trace.

 Traffic Signal Upgrades